Skip to content

 All data converges into a centralized ClickHouse Cloud cluster.
 ClickHouse is a column-oriented database optimized for online analytical processing (OLAP) workloads, capable of scanning billions of rows per second for aggregation queries.

-The cluster is organized into five databases, each corresponding to a data domain:
+The cluster is organized into databases, each corresponding to a data domain:

 Database Contents Primary Sources